msse-2021-bootcamp/lessons/_episodes/01-14-structure.md

 Note that the package we show here is **very** minimal.
 Usually packages are much more complicated.

-Create a `setup.py` file in the top level of your folder and add the following text:
+Create a `setup.py` file in the top level of your folder and add the following text, modified with your name.
+This is a modified version of the setup.py file in the [Python packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).

+You can find a more in-depth sample [setup.py](https://github.com/pypa/sampleproject/blob/main/setup.py) in the Python Packaging Authority's sample project.

 ~~~
 import setuptools

 setuptools.setup(
-    name="mcsim",
+    name="mcsim-yourname",
     version="0.0.1",
     author="Your Name",
     author_email="author@example.com",